EugeneKay/dns/README.md

 License
 -------

-All files contained in this repository are Copyright © 2014 by [Eugene E. Kashpureff Jr](mailto:eugene@kashpureff.org).
+All files contained in this repository are Copyright © 2014-2020 by [Eugene Evgenevich Kashpureff](mailto:eugene@kashpureff.org).
 License is granted under the WTFPL(version 2 or higher), and under the GNU GPL(version 3 or higher).